Neesh774/Game-Of-Life/README.md

 To prevent GoL from conflicting with other bots, admins can choose any prefix to preface GoL's commands.
 They can even be multiple letters.
 ### Presets
 GoL has a couple of presets that start interesting designs.
 Players will soon be able to add presets using their current grid.
+### Time Out
+GoL will automatically end a game if not updated after 5 minutes.
+This time is configurable between the times of 1 minute and 15 minutes.
 ## Commands
 ### User
 - ``golstart`` can be used to start a game if you aren't already in one.